 - Lightning brings his friends from Radiator Springs to the places he's visited on his journey, including the Rust-Eze Racing Center, Thunder Hollow, and Thomasville.
 In the pictures, Lightning's friends are shown trying out the training equipment while Mater gets to take part in the Crazy 8 demolition derby and hang out with Miss Fritter for a night of karaoke.

 - The Rust-eze brothers are seen enjoying their retirement, vacationing on the beach.

 - Mater excitedly cheers on Lightning in all the races in the film.
 He's clearly having a blast watching his best friend race.

-- This is also a heartwarming a Call-Back to Cars 2, since Mater being at McQueen's races means that Lightning kept his promise that Mater was coming to all his races from now on.
+- This is also a heartwarming Call-Back to Cars 2, since Mater being at McQueen's races means that Lightning kept his promise from that movie.

 - A meta-example, but the fact that John Lasseter was insistent on having Paul Newman reprise his role as Doc, despite his death in 2008, deserves bit of a mention here.

 - Pixar had twenty-eight hours worth of Paul Newman's voice work to use.

 - The entire Florida 500 is heartwarming when it isn't busy being awesome.

 - McQueen's phone call with Mater is very sweet.
 McQueen's at a low point, and Mater helps him out just by being Mater.
 They may not share a ton of screentime in this movie, but what time they do share really shows how great their friendship is.